How to Water a Yucca?

 Instead of watering the soil (risk of rot), mist the foliage!

-- 🛡️ Dust Remover: Cleans leaves for better photosynthesis.
+- 🛡️ Anti-Dust: Cleans leaves for better photosynthesis.

 - Soft trunk to the touch: Root rot.
 It's often too late.
-Try taking cuttings from the healthy tip.
+Try to root the healthy top.

-The Yucca is a tough customer.
-The best care you can give it is to forget about it for a while .
+The Yucca is a tough plant.
+The best care you can give it is to forget it a little.

-Water infrequently, but generously, and give it a little "pschitt" of mist from time to time.
+Water rarely, but generously, and give it a little "spritz" of mist from time to time.

 BATAILLE